vacuumofillusion/Pandas-Simple-Started/Getting started tutorials/getting started tutorials(English).md

 > A full description on the split-apply-combine approach is provided in the user guide pages about [groupby operations](https://pandas.pydata.org/docs/user_guide/groupby.html#groupby).

-# How to reshape the layout of tables
+# 7.How to reshape the layout of tables

 > This tutorial uses the Titanic data set, stored as CSV.